 Most of your care will take place at Harvard University Health Services (HUHS).
 HUHS offers routine and preventive care to promote good health, as well as urgent care and some specialty care.

-Appointments can be made online through HUHS Patient Portal or by calling your provider’s office directly.
+You can make an appointments online through the HUHS Patient Portal or by calling your provider’s office directly.

 Counseling services are available at HUHS for academic issues; depression; anxiety; stress; sexual, relationship, or eating concerns; grief; and a variety of other concerns.